connormullett/LearnToCode/03_setup.md

    and execute the program

-REMEMBER: Python reads the file as its running, top to bottom This can sometimes lead to issues with execution and create errors
+REMEMBER: Python reads the file as its running, top to bottom This can sometimes lead to issues with execution and create error

+## How to Use Git
+ - In the installation process, we installed a tool called git
+ - I have a video (here)[https://youtu.be/4rbrQAd4aZ8] that explains how to use git and getting started
+ - for every challenge/week, create a repository to store your code and push your code to github so others and I can see your solutions
+ - This also helps so I can see your code if you are stuck and need hep